logo

 Independent Policy Researcher

-THE URBAN CONCLAVE, BROUGHT POLICYMAKERS, PRACTITIONERS,
+THE URBAN CONCLAVE BROUGHT TOGETHER

-TO DIVE TWO QUESTIONS:
+AND CIVIL SOCIETY TO DIVE INTO TWO QUESTIONS:

 How do we build cities that work for everyone?